ahmedrafayat/my-blog-portfolio/src/pages/resume.md

 Retail and e-commerce site built with React and Redux on the frontend and a PHP backend.
 Worked for 2 months under contract as the sole React developer.

 **PANPACIFIC PROPERTIES** | [panpacificproperties.com.bd](https://panpacificproperties.com.bd/)
-_2020_
+_2020_ | Laravel
 A responsive, SEO optimized and mobile friendly website for a real estate startup.
 Freelanced from home.

 **EDUHIVE** | [Download from Google Play](https://shorturl.at/nERY5)
-_December 2019 &ndash; January 2020_
+_2019_ | ReactNative, MongoDB, Node
 An e-learning app for bangladeshi students.
 It is available in the app store for both iOS and Android.
+Worked from home on a few modules

+**APEX LEGENDS STATS TRACKER** | [github repo](https://github.com/ahmedrafayat/GameStats)
+_2019_ | MongoDB, ExpressJS, ReactJS, NodeJS
+A website that allows users to track their in game statistics and also comment on other players profiles.
+Currently supports only 'Apex Legends'

+&nbsp;

+## Education

+**Islamic University of Technology, Gazipur, Dhaka**
+B.Sc in Computer Science and Engineering
+_2015 - 2019_

 &nbsp;